gemini-testing/create-testplane/docs/en/create-hermione-app.md

         plugin: "my-custom-plugin-name",
         // Plugin description
         description: "Adds some custom feature",
-        // Should it be installed in "zero question" mode
+        // Should it be installed in "no question" mode
         default: false,
         // If the plugin requires additional configuration.
 Optional
         configNote: "Specify something in hermione config"